-Lazy days at the pool are a summer must.
-Even better?
-Raging days at splash pads.
-Some we’ve uncovered are neighborhood gems while others are all-out amusement park-style destinations.
-Either way, you and your tot will be happy to cool off without taking a dunk or forking over much — most are free or $5 tops.
-Keep reading for the hottest picks.
+Lazy summer days at the pool are the thing of summer memory-making for kids.
+But, mix things up by scheduling raging days at splash pads.
+Some we’ve uncovered are neighborhood gems while others are all-out amusement-park-style destinations.
+Either way, you and your tot will be happy to cool off without taking a dunk or forking over much—most are free.
+Keep reading for a Covid-19 update on the hottest picks for a cool-down.

 Buffalo Grove Spray 'N Play

 Enjoy a Wisconsin Dells-like day without crossing the border.
 Kids get drenched running through rainbow-colored archways, shooting water cannons and traipsing through geysers.
 Those scared of getting splashed will love the sprawling, multi-level water table with boats.
-The ground is concrete, so pack your bag with sturdy-soled water shoes and a few band-aids — just in case.
-Admission is $3; ages 12 months and younger are free.
-951 McHenry Rd.
+The ground is concrete, so pack your bag with sturdy-soled water shoes and a few band-aids—just in case.

 Adams Playground Park